-If your motor home is equipped with a generator, obtain power from the generator by plugging this same 30-amp power cord into the generator receptacle in the electrical compartment.
-When plugged in this manner, the generator provides 115 volts to your electrical circuits.
-This is especially nice if you want to operate your roof air conditioner while traveling.
+If your motor home is equipped with a generator, obtain power from the generator by plugging this same 50-amp power cord into the generator receptacle in the electrical compartment.
+When plugged in this manner, the generator provides 115 volts and either 40 or 50 amps of power, depending on the model, to your electrical circuits.
+This is especially nice if you want to operate your roof air conditioner(s) while travelling.